Economics (MSc) 2021 entry

 - Econometrics of Impact Evaluation

-The topics, and therefore module titles, vary year on year as they reflect staff research interests; in addition, optional modules require a minimum number of participants in order to be offered (see the University’s position on curriculum development)
+The topics, and therefore module titles, vary year on year as they reflect staff research interests.
+Optional modules are subject to change each year and require a minimum number of participants to be offered; some may only allow limited numbers of students (see the University’s position on curriculum development)

 The final element of the MSc is a 15,000-word dissertation.
 The dissertation should be on an area of economics that you are interested in, and chosen in discussion with your supervisor who will support you through the process.